 April is nationally recognized as Distracted Driving Awareness Month, which traffic safety advocates and law enforcement agencies use to engage with the public about the dangers of distracted driving.

 It is also left up to drivers to choose not to engage in any form of distraction while driving and to stay off their cellphones while they are in control of a vehicle.

 If you have been injured or lost someone you love in a car accident caused by a negligent driver you may be able to file a claim to recover compensation for the losses you suffered.
-Contact our car accident attorneys to discuss whether the conditions of your car accident claim allow you to pursue legal action against the at-fault party.
+Contact our personal injury lawyers to discuss whether the conditions of your car accident claim allow you to pursue legal action against the at-fault party.

 Your initial consultation is free and we work on a contingency fee basis.
 This means we never charge clients upfront for our service, and you only pay us if we obtain a favorable outcome for your claim.

 Wrongfully blamed: What really happened to Randy Stevens

 Randy Stevens opened his eyes and saw his wife standing over him in a hospital room.
 He had no idea what had happened.
 His last memory was of standing next to his truck trailer and watching as a Security Contractor Services forklift driver struggled to load an ungainly pallet of...Learn More

 Last winter, a commercial truck and trailer made an abrupt wide turn into the path of a 24-year-old motorcyclist.
 The resulting collision sent Justin to the hospital with a collapsed lung, multiple fractured bones and a traumatic brain injury.

 Justin's mother realized that her son needed legal help.
 While he was still in a coma...Learn More